 - Heat 1 tbsp oil in a heavy based skillet or BBQ over high heat.
 Add onion and cook until wilted and caramelised.
 Season with salt and pepper, then remove.

 - Heat 1 tbsp oil until smoking.
 Add patties and cook for 2 minutes until deep golden with a great crust.
 Do not press!
 Flip carefully, cook for 1 minute then top with cheese (if using).
 Cover with lid and cook for further 1 minute until cheese is melted.

 - Meanwhile, toast the cut side of the buns lightly.

 - To serve: Spread base of buns with sauce / condiment of choice.
 Top with lettuce then tomato, then hamburger patty.
 Pile over onions, sliced pickles, then more sauce/condiments.
 Top with lid of bun.
 Serve immediately.

 Originally published 2016 with this recipe.
 Recipe updated and improved in May 2018.

 LIFE OF DOZER

-This inflatable cone – he loves it.
+This inflatable cone (the alternative to the plastic Cone of Shame) – he loves it.
 It’s like an inbuilt pillow.
 He’s been like this for hours!
 (Yeah, he ain’t cute when he sleeps!)